 3. Finally, click on the ‘Print Mop-Up Examination Slip’ button to access your exam details.

-The examination is scheduled to hold on Saturday, August 6th, 2022.
+The examination is scheduled to hold on Saturday, May 6th, 2023.

 NOTE:

-2. As expected in the Board’s examination, all candidates would be checked into the examination hall using the Biometric Verification Machine (BVM) which is also a register of attendance in line with the Board’s policy of No biometric verification, no examination.
+1. As expected in the Board’s examination, all candidates would be checked into the examination hall using the Biometric Verification Machine (BVM) which is also a register of attendance in line with the Board’s policy of No biometric verification, no examination.

-3. Candidates are advised to prepare ahead and stay close to their examination venues, if possible, they should pay a prior visit to their centres before the date of the examination.
+2. Candidates are advised to prepare ahead and stay close to their examination venues, if possible, they should pay a prior visit to their centres before the date of the examination.

-4. Candidates are also reminded that the ban on prohibited items is still in force.
+3. Candidates are also reminded that the ban on prohibited items is still in force.
 Therefore, candidates should be careful not to run afoul of the law as necessary sanctions would be meted out to violators of its code of conduct.

-5. The list of the banned items within the examination hall includes but is not limited to flash drives, smart watches, calculators, recorders, mobile phones, spy reading glasses and jewellery, among others.
+4. The list of the banned items within the examination hall includes but is not limited to flash drives, smart watches, calculators, recorders, mobile phones, spy reading glasses and jewellery, among others.

 Best of luck to all participants.